Louis P. Lochner

 Ludwig "Louis" Paul Lochner (February 22, 1887 – January 8, 1975) was an American political activist, journalist, and author.
 During World War I, Lochner was a leading figure in the American and the international anti-war movement.
 Later, he served for many years as head of the Berlin bureau of Associated Press and was best remembered for his work there as a foreign correspondent.

 Lochner was awarded the 1939 Pulitzer Prize for correspondence for his wartime reporting from Nazi Germany.
 In December 1941, Lochner was interned by the Nazis but was later released in a prisoner exchange.

 Early life

+Family

 Louis Lochner was born February 22, 1887, in Springfield, Illinois, to Johann Friedrich Karl Lochner and Maria Lochner née von Haugwitz.
 The senior Lochner was a Lutheran minister.
+Lochner's father, Friedrich Lochner, emigrated to the United States in 1845 and assumed a position in the Lutheran pastorate in Toledo, Ohio.
+In 1849, Friedrich was joined by his father, along with his wife and three younger children.
+The Lochner paternal lineage had been residents of Nuremberg since at least the fifteenth century, with a comprehensive account of this branch documented in the family history of "Nürnbergisches Lexicon", authored by Lochner's great-grandfather.
+Lochner's mother, Maria, came from the old Silesian noble family, von Haugwitz.
+Notably, Count Christian von Haugwitz, a member of this family, served as the foreign minister for king Frederick William II of Prussia.

+Shortly before his mother's death, seven years old Lochner was taken into the care of his half-sister Amalia (Molly) and her husband, John C. Bruening.
+Following his mother's death, John and Molly relocated the family to Milwaukee, where John had accepted a position at the parochial school of Nazareth Lutheran Church.